Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 ### What has been the best thing so far?

 **Annelie**: The first question!
 The feeling when a lot of answers appeared almost immediately.
 It showed that the panel was engaged and that the customers wanted to contribute.
-We also got several hypotheses confirmed right away, so that we could act on them.
+We also got several hypotheses confirmed right away so that we could act on them.

 **Samuel**: ~~The best thing so far is how easy it is to actually send out a question.~~ If you know the topic you want to explore, it takes perhaps 30 minutes to come up with a good question and 20 minutes to record it and send it out.
 It is even easier for people who already have a roadmap where there are always new relevant topics to explore.